 Organizations that recognize this problem often reach the same conclusion: they need to rebuild.
 That usually means creating a separate system for external delivery, maintained independently from internal analytics.

 It can work, but the cost is severe - typically $150,000 to $300,000 in initial build costs alone, $50,000 or more per year in ongoing maintenance, and 12 to 18 months before anything reaches production.
+And even then, most rebuilds do not include a governed AI intelligence layer - they recreate the same gap in a new location.

 What Governed Intelligence Delivery Actually Requires

 Governed intelligence delivery is not a feature you add to an embedded deployment.
 It is a distinct infrastructure layer that sits between your internal analytics environment and your external audiences.
+AI intelligence is not a layer you add on top - it has to be architected in from the start, the way BI Genius is.

 The organizations getting this right in 2026 have built or adopted infrastructure that addresses the following requirements: